kiliankoe/EmealKit/README.md

 ## Quick Start

-Talk to the [Cardservice](https://kartenservice.studentenwerk-dresden.de/) to acquire data about your Emeal card.
-You probably need to have enabled AutoLoad to even have login data to begin with, although I'm pretty unsure about that.
+Talk to the [Cardservice](www.studentenwerk-dresden.de/mensen/kartenservice/) to acquire data about your Emeal card.
+You will need to have registered for AutoLoad to have the necessary authentication details.

 ```swift
 Cardservice.login(username: "1234567890", password: "hunter2") { result in